 ALT tags appear on the backend of an image.
 In short, a search engine cannot see an image, it must be told what the image is.
 ALT tags, tell the search engine exactly what each image is, so the image can appear in a search result for that keyword.
 There is no specific length requirement for ALT tags, but I like to keep them to a max of 3 – 4 words.

-What 301 redirecting does, is maintains the “link juice” from a specific url and forwards it to the new url so the Domain Authority is not affected.
+What 301 redirecting does, is maintain the “link juice” from a specific URL and forwards it to the new URL so the Domain Authority is not affected.
 Also, it ensures the user experience is not affected when browsing the website.